openconfig/featureprofiles/feature/bgp/addpath/ate_tests/addpath/README.md

 * DUT:Port1 and DUT:Port2 has EBGP peering with ATE1:Port1 and ATE2:Port2 respectively.
 * DUT:Port3 and DUT:Port4 has IBGP peering with directly connected ATE3:Port3 and ATE4:Port4 respectively.
 In this case, DUT is the RR server and ATE3 and ATE4 are RR clients
 * DUT:Port5 has IBGP peering with directly connected ATE5:Port5.
 In this case DUT is the RR client and ATE5:Port5 is the RR server
+* Ensure that the EBGP and IBGP peering are enabled for both address famailies.
 * DUT should be configured with "Both" Send and Receive ability for addpath on all IBGP peering.
 Same for ATE3:Port3, ATE4:Port4 and ATE5:Port5
   * During BGP capabilities negotiation in Open message, verify that the DUT negotiated addpath cability with Send/Receive field set to "3"